anyscale/templates/templates/fine-tune-llm_v2/cookbooks/optimize_cost/README.md

 However, for full-parameter training on hetergoneous clusters (e.g. training 70B on A10G GPUs) it is a bit more convoluted.
 This is generally not recommended, but when you do not have access to X100 machines this is the only way you can still train super large models (fp16 and full-parameter).

 Ray Train allows users to specify a different set of resources for rank-0 vs. other ranks.
 Rank-0 is responsible for checkpoining and normally needs more CPU RAM than the other workers at the time of checkpointing, because of the implementation details around weight aggregation.
-In a heterogenous multi-node setting where you have both small nodes and large nodes with the same GPUs this can cause a problem, because it becomes important where rank-0 is stored and the cluster is not symetrically used all the time.
+In a heterogenous multi-node setting where you have both small nodes and large nodes with the same GPUs this can cause a problem, because it becomes important where rank-0 is stored and the cluster is not symmetrically used all the time.

 A prime example is running fine-tuning on `A10G`s.
 On AWS `A10s` are available in `g5.4xlarge` with 1 GPU and small RAM capacity all the way to `g5.48xlarge` with 8 GPUs and large RAM.
-During checkpoining a large model like 70B, the CPU RAM on g5.4xlarge is not sufficient and hence we have to define `memory` requirement for `trained_resources` to ensure that the large instance gets picked for rank-0.
+During checkpointing a large model like 70B, the CPU RAM on g5.4xlarge is not sufficient and hence we have to define `memory` requirement for `trained_resources` to ensure that the large instance gets picked for rank-0.
 For example let's look at `./training_configs/full_param/llama-3-70b.yaml`:

 ```
 num_devices: 32